return to homepage

 Botanical Name: Ocimum basilicum

 The "secret" to how to grow basil is to give it full sun and moist, but well-drained soil.
 Growing basil in the winter can be challenging because of its preference for hot, humid, sunny days.
-It is much easier to meet its needs in the summer.
+It is much easier to meet its needs in the summer, unless you use a grow light.

 Sweet basil plant is a tender annual.
-The species is a vigorous, fast-growing plant.
+The species is a vigorous, fast-growing herb.
 Its oval, bright-green leaves are 1-2 inches long with deeply indented veins.

 Tall spikes of small, white flowers appear at the stem tips in late summer.
 Pinch them off as soon as you see them to prolong the plant's life and to preserve its flavor.